borntocreate/backend-excercise/README.md

 # Backend Excercise

-You will create a basic JSON API using PHP.
+You will create a basic JSON API using PHP and SQL.

 1. Implement a login/logout to authorize for the API:
     - Implement a route `/auth/login` which grants the client API access